Served: 1½ years

 October 2, 1885 to March 8, 1887

 Patrick was born on January 2, 1861 in Ohio to Irish immigrants, Henry and Mary Ann Riley.
-By 1890, when he was 9, his father had passed away and he and his two-year-older brother, Henry, were being raised by their 40-year-old mother, Mary Ann Riley.
+By 1890, when he was 9, his father had passed away and he and his two-year-older brother, Henry, were being raised by their 40-year-old mother.
 By the time he was 19, he was working on the riverfront as a laborer.
-He joined the Cincinnati Police Department October 2, 1885.
-On March 31, 1886, Cincinnati dismissed the entire 400-man police department and on April 1 went about hiring a new, 300-man, non-partisan department.
-Many, if not most, did not return, but Patrolman Riley was rehired on July 9, 1886.
-By 1887, he was living with and sole support for his mother at No. 20 Ringgold Street in Pendleton.
-He was assigned to the Hammond Street Stationhouse, very highly respected, and, according to an Enquirer reporter, had 1000 friends.

-On Monday, February 28, 1887 Patrolmen Riley was at the Hamilton County Jail, seemingly in an oppressed mood.
-Turnkey Charley Whalen inquired and Patrolmen Riley related to him that he had had an ominous dream foretelling of his death within a week.
+On Monday, February 28, 1887 Patrolmen Riley was at the Hamilton County Jail, seemingly in a depressed mood.
+Turnkey Charley Whalen inquired, and Patrolmen Riley related to him that he had had an ominous dream foretelling of his death within a week.

-On March 5, 1887, though off duty, at about 4:30 a.m., Patrolman Riley went with rookie Patrolmen Samuel T. Corbin and Frank Morgan to conduct a raid on Louis White’s Saloon and “crap house” on Rat Row at No. 97 East Front Street.
+Five days later, at 4:30 a.m. on March 5, 1887, though off duty, Patrolman Riley went with rookie Patrolmen Samuel T. Corbin and Frank Morgan to conduct a raid on Louis White’s Saloon and “crap house” on Rat Row at No. 97 East Front Street.
 The officers went to Central Station to get a patrol wagon and drive to the saloon.
 Along the way, they found and picked up rookie Patrolmen Thomas M. Higgins and Frank Kruse who patrolled a beat adjoining Corbin and Morgan’s.